• Skip to primary navigation

 I’ve been making lots of veggie noodle dishes lately.
 While it’s not necessary to own a closet full of kitchen gadgets to eat well, this gadget is fun and won’t break the bank.

-And if you want to get kids involved in cooking, this vegetable slicer (also known as a spiralizer) rivals a Play-Doh factory, in my humble opinion.
+And if you want to get kids involved in cooking, my vegetable slicer (also known as a spiralizer) rivals a Play-Doh factory, in my humble opinion.
 Just be careful of the blades.
-If you don’t have this handy slicer, a hand-held vegetable peeler or julienne peeler will do the trick.
+Mine is a bit pricey now though, so checkout the array of more affordable brands like this one.
+If you don't have this handy slicer, a hand-held vegetable peeler or julienne peeler will do the trick.

 My love of pesto is much deeper than that of pasta.
 Besides eating it by the spoonful straight from the food processor, I add pesto to stir-frys, soups and slow-cook recipes.
 The same goes for salsa.
 Don’t discount these nutrient-packed sides and condiments.
 They can make all the difference in the flavor and health benefits of a meal.
 One of my favorite condiments to have on hand is roasted cherry tomatoes, so I’ve added that recipe below as well.